-As the person in charge of 75 staff and the day-to-day running of the Edgewater Hotel in Wanaka, Trevor manages or helps out in all areas of the hotel.
+As the person in charge of 75 staff and the day-to-day running of a hotel in Wanaka, Trevor manages or helps out in all areas of the hotel.
 This includes everything from organising conferences and weddings to planning budgets and ordering hotel supplies.

 Fun job despite a 60-hour week

-One of his greatest challenges is trying to squeeze an 80-hour job into a 40-hour week.
+One of Trevor's greatest challenges is trying to squeeze an 80-hour job into a 40-hour week.
 He seldom manages it, saying he usually works closer to 60 hours.

 However, he is unlikely to give up his job any time soon.
 "There isn't anything I've enjoyed as much as my job.
 My wife and I make more lifelong friends from the guests than from our next-door neighbours!"

-There are generally no specific entry requirements to become a hotel/motel manager, as you gain skills on the job.
+There are no specific entry requirements to become a hotel/motel manager.

-However, there are some preferred requirements for certain manager roles, especially in larger establishments:
+However there are some preferred requirements, especially in larger establishments, such as:

-- To become a hotel general manager a degree in business studies or hotel management, or another related qualification such as a marketing degree is preferred.
+- a Bachelor's degree in business studies, hotel management and/or hospitality management, or another related qualification such as a marketing degree

-- If the premises are licensed to sell alcohol then you need to be at least 20 years old and hold a Manager's Licence.
+If the premises are licensed to sell alcohol, the hotel/motel manager must be at least 20 years old and hold a manager's licence.
 To apply for this, you must hold a Licence Controller Qualification (LCQ), which is administered by ServiceIQ.

-- A driver's licence is also preferred, as hotel/motel managers may need to drive home intoxicated people as part of their host responsibility.
+A driver's licence is also preferred, as hotel/motel managers may need to pick up necessary items or drive home intoxicated people as part of their host responsibility.

-There are no specific secondary education requirements to become a hotel/motel manager, although a tertiary entrance qualification is required to enter further training.
-Useful subjects include English, accounting, economics and computer studies.
+There are no specific secondary education requirements to become a hotel/motel manager.
+However, useful subjects include English, accounting and economics.

 Hotel/motel managers need to: